-In the latest event report from Constellation Research, Vice President and Principal Analyst Alan Lepofsky reviewed his experience at IPsoft’s recent Digital Workforce Summit, saying that digital colleagues like Amelia “are quickly becoming part of the workforce, as they help augment the capabilities of internet help desks and customer support call centers and websites.”
+In the latest event report from Constellation Research, Vice President and Principal Analyst Alan Lepofsky reviewed his experience at Amelia’s (formerly IPsoft) recent Digital Workforce Summit, saying that digital colleagues like the Amelia Conversational AI “are quickly becoming part of the workforce, as they help augment the capabilities of internet help desks and customer support call centers and websites.”

 Amelia augments human processes